 Maintenance and Operations (M&O) Budget -- Includes consumable goods (i.e., supplies and equipment), services, rental and contractual items, travel, and operating capital.

 Program Income -- gross income earned by the University that is either directly generated by the sponsored project or earned as a result of a sponsored project during the period of time the sponsored project is active.
-Federal policy for program income is set forth in the Office of Management and Budget (OMB) Circular No. A-110, Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations and applies to federal, federal pass through, and other sponsor-funded programs.
+Federal policy for program income is set forth in the 2 CFR 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) and applies to federal, federal pass through, and other sponsor-funded programs.
 Examples of program income are 1) Registration fees charged to participants for a workshop or conference funded under a sponsored award; 2) services provided under an award such as selling the test performed by a program project core laboratory to outside groups; and 3) rental or usage fees such as those earned from fees charged for use of computer or laboratory equipment purchased with sponsored award funds.

 Project Costs -- all allowable costs as set forth in the applicable federal cost principles, are actually incurred by a recipient, and may include the value of the contributions made by third parties in accomplishing the objectives of the award during the project period.